 If you’re a startup company (or even a more established company keeping an eye on your expenses) and open to hiring someone junior to train up, you’re more likely to want to save your money and use a different recruiting channel, such as contacting a bootcamp directly, using referrals, or LinkedIn, or job boards, etc.

-This is why you’re unlikely to have much success if you send your resume to recruiting agencies if you don’t have much professional experience – they generally just don’t have any roles to introduce you to.
+This is why you’re unlikely to find success by sending your resume to recruiting agencies if you don’t have much professional experience – they generally just don’t have any jobs to introduce you to.

-If you do send your resume to an agency (maybe you see an interesting job ad and think “what the heck, I’ll try anyway”) and they want to have a call or meet with you, first ask them if they have a specific company and role that fits your level of experience.
-It is possible they have a role in mind for you, but it’s also possible that the consultant just wants to hit their weekly target of new candidate registration meetings so they don’t get into trouble with their boss at the next sales meeting.
-Your details will disappear into a database, either never to be seen again or just sitting there until you have more experience and the agency now thinks it’s worth their time to talk to you.
+If you do send your resume to an agency (maybe you see an interesting job ad and think “What the heck, I’ll try anyway”) and they want to have a call or meet with you, first ask them if they have a specific company and role that fits your level of experience.
+They may have a role in mind for you, but it’s also possible that the consultant simply wants to hit their weekly target of new candidate meetings so they don’t get into trouble with their boss at their next one-on-one.
+Your details may disappear into a database, either never to be seen again or quietly sitting there until you are more experienced and the agency now thinks it’s worth their time to talk to you.

-There are some fantastic recruiters in Japan who consistently offer a great service to job hunters, so it’s worth connecting with a few good ones and building a relationship with them.
-You can then let them be your eyes and ears in the job market, keeping you up to date on new jobs that would be a good next step for your career based on what’s important to you.
-(Think of them as career bots you let loose into the wild and are working for you for free!)
+There are some fantastic recruiters in Japan consistently offering a great service to job hunters, so it is worth connecting with a few good ones and building a relationship with them.
+You can then let them be your eyes and ears in the job market, keeping you up to date on new roles that would be a good next career step for you.
+Think of them as career bots you let loose into the wild who are working for you for free.

 A good agent will be open and honest, be able to answer questions about the role and company, work with you on salary negotiations, and (this is a big one) help you prepare for interviews.